PatrikEigenmann72/Tone3/README.md

 ## Folder Structure

-The folders bin/, and build/ with their artifacts *.jar, *.exe, *.dll, *.so, etc will not be tracked, except libraries in the lib/ folder.
+The folders build/ with their artifacts *.jar, *.exe, *.dll, *.so, etc will not be tracked, except libraries in the lib/ folder.

 ```
 Tone3/